-Operational responsibility rests with the Quality Director for Education & Skills and who works closely with senior managers, sector/operational directors and the DSOs (see here for current list of DSOs in Education and Skills and here for the current list of DSOs in Employment).
+Operational responsibility rests with the Quality Director for Education & Skills and who works closely with senior managers, sector/operational directors and the DSOs (see here for current list of DSOs in Education and Skills, here for the current list of DSOs in Employment.
+DSO's within BSBF are outlined in the table below).

-The Safeguarding Panel oversee the day-to-day implementation of the policy and related procedures, staff training requirements and the monitoring of safeguarding reports for statistical purposes, monitoring and satisfactory closure of reported incidents.
+The Safeguarding Panel oversee the day-to-day implementation of the policy and related procedures, colleague training requirements and the monitoring of safeguarding reports for statistical purposes, monitoring and satisfactory closure of reported incidents.

-Operational managers are responsible for ensuring that all their staff (including agency workers /associates and volunteers) and subcontractor partners are made aware of and comply with this policy and procedures.
-In addition, they are responsible for:
+Operational managers are responsible for ensuring that their teams (including agency workers /associates and volunteers) and subcontractor partners are made aware of and comply with this policy and procedures.
+In addition, they are responsible for: Safeguarding and Prevent Procedures Version 4 November 23

-- capacity and confidence building of all their staff to identify and appropriately handle a wide range of safeguarding issues - ensuring that appropriate action is agreed and taken to deal with safeguarding issues including reporting all incidents in line with GC safeguarding procedures

-- ensuring staff adhere to this Safeguarding Policy and take responsibility for being vigilant and acting quickly and appropriately in the event of any safeguarding concerns - ensuring that all their staff undertake mandatory training - promoting our culture of Safeguarding with staff and participants - ensuring the embedding of safeguarding and British Values into the curriculum and/or service delivery - ensuring employers who we work alongside, and any subcontractors are made aware of their safeguarding responsibilities
+- capacity and confidence building of all colleagues to identify and appropriately handle a wide range of safeguarding issues. - ensuring that appropriate action is agreed and taken to deal with safeguarding issues including reporting all incidents in line with GC safeguarding procedures. - ensuring colleagues adhere to this Safeguarding Policy and take responsibility for being vigilant and acting quickly and appropriately in the event of any safeguarding concerns. - ensuring that all colleagues undertake mandatory training. - promoting our culture of Safeguarding with colleagues and participants - ensuring the embedding of safeguarding and British Values into the curriculum and/or service delivery - ensuring employers who we work alongside, and any subcontractors are made aware of their safeguarding responsibilities.

-All staff and subcontractor staff:
+All colleagues and subcontractor colleagues:

-- have a duty to act to ensure that the welfare of the GC participants is paramount - have a responsibility to provide a safe environment to access our services - have a responsibility to report any emerging concerns in line with the reporting procedure. - should promote safeguarding - must report any change in their personal circumstances (for example the committing of an offence) that may call into question their suitability to work with children and adults at risk. - must undertake relevant Safeguarding and Prevent training - report any participants who go are missing from programmes and fail to make contact, so that appropriate welfare checks can be made.
+- have a duty to act to ensure that the welfare of the GC participants is paramount. - have a responsibility to provide a safe environment to access our services. - have a responsibility to report any emerging concerns in line with the reporting procedure. - should promote safeguarding. - must report any change in their personal circumstances (for example the committing of an offence) that may call into question their suitability to work with children and adults at risk. - must undertake relevant Safeguarding and Prevent training. - report any participants who go are missing from programmes and fail to make contact, so that appropriate welfare checks can be made.

-It is not the responsibility of GC staff, the board, volunteers, or subcontractors to determine whether abuse or harm has taken place; however, it is their responsibility to report any concerns, no matter how minor, regarding abuse or harm via the reporting procedure.
+It is not the responsibility of GC colleagues, the board, volunteers, or subcontractors to determine whether abuse or harm has taken place; however, it is their responsibility to report any concerns, no matter how minor, regarding abuse or harm via the reporting procedure.

-Name Title Helen Stevenson-Miller Quality and Curriculum Director (E&S) - DSL Hannah Marchbank Learning Support Manager (E&S) - Deputy DSL Julie Casanova Safeguarding Lead (Emp) - Deputy DSL Cheryl Collins Director of Central Employment Support Functions (Emp) Rosie Wright Quality Manager (Emp)
+Name Title Helen Stevenson-Miller Quality and Curriculum Director (E&S) - DSL Hannah Marchbank Learning Support Manager (E&S) - Deputy DSL Cheryl Collins Director of Central Employment Support Functions (Emp) - Strategic Lead